 All grants will undergo a degree of validation and due diligence.
 The following documents must be provided by the applicant (templates available in the “Resources” section below):

 We recommend that your project only uses ONE of the main strategies listed above (technical assistance, training, advocacy, service delivery).
 If more than one strategy applies to your project, it is not possible for you to apply using our on-line system.
-Please contact us at email@example.com to request an “off-line” application form in Microsoft Word format (please write “Off-line application requested” in the subject line of your email).
+You need to use the offline application forms available below, and submit your application to email@example.com.

 The FP2020 Secretariat is committed to keeping the RRM’s reporting requirements as light-touch as possible.
 We do not require a full M&E plan or logical framework.